-Requesters may establish a system for payees to submit Forms W-9 electronically, including by fax.
+Requesters may establish a system for payees and payee's agents to submit Forms W-9 electronically, including by fax.
 A requester is anyone required to file an information return.
 A payee is anyone required to provide a taxpayer identification number (TIN) to the requester.
-Generally, the electronic system must -